Some of Montréal’s best hot chocolate

 Marius et Fanny

-Half a dozen flavours of hot chocolate await you at Marius et Fanny: white, caramel, milk 38%, Ghana 40%, Guayaquil 64% and Tanzania 75%.
+Half a dozen flavours of hot chocolate await you at Marius et Fanny: white, caramel, milk 38%, Ghana 40%, Guayaquil 64% and Tanzania 75%, available as hot chocolate or mocha coffee.
 The intense flavours include some single origin chocolates.
-Marius et Fanny also serves special seasonal concoctions, like this winter’s “chocobombs” in 4 flavours: milk chocolate, dark chocolate, candy cane and spices.
+Marius et Fanny also serves special seasonal concoctions, like this winter’s “chocobombs” in 4 flavours: milk chocolate, dark chocolate, dark chocolate with candy cane and milk chocolate with gingerbread spices.

 Website